 If you are struggling to find clients, then there are options available.
 The most common would be to list yourself on freelance job sites, but you might struggle to stand out amongst the competition.

 This is where networking really becomes useful.
 If you’re able to build a relationship with more experienced freelance SEO consultants, they may start passing you work.
 Especially if they want to free up time from performing more simple SEO tasks for their clients.
 Over time, this can develop into more complex jobs, or direct referrals.
+There are a range of general communities which allow anyone interested in SEO to ask questions and connect with other people, along with more focused groups like Women in Tech SEO.

 You can also offer white label services to agencies or other SEOs, which means you’ll essentially be presented to clients as part of their company rather than a sub-contractor.
 Or to web designers, developers and other freelancers who might have clients interested in SEO, but don’t have the time or skills to offer those services.